jwestfield95/python_project_westfield/readme.txt

 To run this python script, type into the command line: python3 sub_str_possible.py
+*please not all comments about what code is doing is found in this script*

 to test this python script, type into the command line: py.test sub_str_poss_test.py